Eickhorst History, Family Crest & Coats of Arms

 The surname Eickhorst was first found in Germany, where since medieval times the name Eich was closely associated with the district's most dynamic historical developments.
 Being prominent in social affairs, the family formed alliances with other distinguished families during the turbulent events of the feudal era.

 Early History of the Eickhorst family

-Another 157 words (11 lines of text) are included under the topic Early Eickhorst History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Eickhorst research.
+Another 75 words (5 lines of text) are included under the topic Early Eickhorst History in all our PDF Extended History products and printed products wherever possible.

 Eickhorst Spelling Variations

 Spelling variations of this family name include: Eicha, Eiche, Eichel, Eicke, Eike, Eick, Eicke, Eke, Eych, Eyck, Aich, Aick, Eichell, Eychel, Eychell, Eickel, Eichels, Eickell, Eikkel and many more.

 Early Notables of the Eickhorst family (pre 1700)